Kernkraft 400: Reception

 Select gave the single a review noting its widespread popularity stating that it was "as welcome in Pacha as in the Munich underpass, Tongo and Coxo like this Teutonic techno," as well as noting it was "Not bad for a couple of DJs called Splank and Mooner".

 In the liner notes of the Kiss mix album Kiss House Nation 2001, Mixmag music editor Matthew Kershaw named the song among 2000's "uncategorisable" club tracks, noting it "was championed everywhere from children's television to the most underground techno clubs.
 Was it techno, trance, electro or house?
 No-one knew, and frankly, no one cared."

 In popular culture

 "Kernkraft 400" first received US radio airplay on now defunct station Energy 92.7 & 5 in Chicago, Illinois in 2001.
-Due to its popularity with all ages on that station it was first introduced to sports fans at Chicago Rush arena football games.
+Due to its popularity with all ages on that station, it was first introduced to sports fans at Chicago Rush arena football games.
 The song was not a featured song during player introductions but received regular play during timeouts and commercial breaks to assist in keeping the indoor American Football fans loud and aroused at the team's home field at Allstate Arena in suburban Rosemont, Il.

-"Kernkraft 400" has been sampled by various artists, including rapper The Game in the single "Red Nation".
-The song is used by the Boston Bruins and Milwaukee Admirals, who both play it at home games after a goal is scored.
-The Bruins have been using it ever since the song was originally released.
-The Toronto Maple Leafs used the song at home games after a goal was scored from 1999 to 2013.
-It grew in popularity within the hockey community during the 2011, 2013, and 2019 Stanley Cup Playoffs when the Bruins had three deep runs.
-The Pittsburgh Steelers have played this song pre-game kickoff since before 2010.
-The Seattle Mariners also play the song after a big hit or during rallies at T-Mobile Park.
-The Los Angeles Dodgers play the song after a home run.
-Penn State football has been using "Kernkraft 400" since as early as 2005.
-During the break in the song, fans chant "We Are Penn State."
-The song became a semi-official anthem for Welsh football fans during their country's qualification campaign for UEFA Euro 2016.
-This stems from an incident after their 0–0 draw with Belgium at Stade Roi Baudouin in Brussels, in which the travelling Welsh fans danced enthusiastically to the song being played over the stadium's public address system.
-As a result, the song was played before the return fixture at Cardiff City Stadium on 12 June 2015.